zowe-actions/nodejs-actions/publish/README.md

 ### `perform-release`

 **Optional** - The flag to indicate if doing performing release.
-If not provided, default to false.
+If not provided, default to `false`.

 ## Outputs